-It is proposed to harmonize (vi) with PO 2 (i) and add joint actions to improve touristic attractions, buildings, facilities to become energy efficient utilising local renewable energy resources like geothermal or solar energy.
+It is suggested to harmonize PO 4 (vi) with PO 2 (i) and add joint actions to improve touristic attractions, buildings, facilities to become energy efficient utilising local renewable energy resources like geothermal or solar energy.

 PO 4 (ii) does not contain actions or planned projects that will have negative effect on climate.
 Only during the infrastructure development and construction activities planned, the same negative effects and suggestions needs to be taken into account as detailed in PO 1 (iii).
-But it is proposed to add sustainability and environmental education topics to the actions that aim to integrate marginalized groups in order to meet the principles of the selection criteria and to ensure the consistency of PO-s.
+But it is proposed to add sustainability and environmental education topics to the actions that aim to integrate marginalized groups in order to meet the principles of the selection criteria and to ensure the consistency of POs.

-Priority 4 Cooperating border region of the Programme
+Priority 5 Cooperating border region of the Programme